-When you take a pet first aid course online, you gain a detailed understanding of what to do if your pet experiences an emergency medical situation.
-What’s also needed to keep your pet safe is a pet first aid kit in your home, as you also need the right equipment to deal with any given scenario.
+Any jobs working with animals will appreciate you studying a pet first aid course online!
+It means you will understand what to do if your pet experiences an emergency medical situation.
+A pet first aid kit in your home is also needed to keep your pet safe, as you also need the right equipment to deal with any given scenario.

-The Importance of Having a First Aid Kit in the Home
+The Importance of Having a Pet First Aid Kit in the Home

 Well, just like with human beings, accidents can happen around the home, so it's good to prepare for every eventuality.
 In addition to having the number of your local vets and a number for a local emergency vet stored clearly in your pet first aid kit, you should also have the following items.

 - Gauze pads

 - Cotton swabs or balls

 - 3% hydrogen peroxide for the inducement of vomiting (Check with your vet before using)

 - Oral syringe

 This kit is something that lets you deliver first aid to your pet in a range of scenarios, and this is not an exhaustive list - just a guide.
 It should have everything you need to deal with commonly experienced pet health issues.